5 Steps to Better Fitness for Stay at Home Moms

 We are weary, not just physically, but mentally, too, and emotionally.
 Motherhood is amazing, but it's not simple.
-It is a full time, 24-hour job that drains us in ways we never would have predicted before kids.
+It is a full time, 24-hour job that drains us in ways we would never have predicted before kids.

 5 Steps to Better Fitness

 Step #1 - Automate, Delegate, Let GoWithout a doubt, the biggest obstacle to our success is the pressure to be everything for everyone, all the time.
-We heap so much stress onto our own backs trying to be the healthy chef, the organic housekeeper, the contingency planner, the thrifty shopper, the chauffer, the patient nurturer, and the still-sexy wife.
+We heap so much stress onto our own backs trying to be the healthy chef, the organic housekeeper, the contingency planner, the thrifty shopper, the chauffeur, the patient nurturer, and the still-sexy wife.
 Parenting culture and modern society implies not only are all of these supermom extremes possible, but they are required.

 You don't have to cook every day.
 In fact, you don't have to cook much at all.
 Meal prepping is a great way to have food always at the ready.
 You can prep meals for yourself, your kids, or the whole family.
 I'm at the point now, where I only cook on the weekends.